stummjr/doc.scrapinghub.com/autoscraping.rst

   * *category*: Tables
   * *url*: \http://www.furniture.com/tables/louis-xiv-table.html

-  And further, it extracted this item but in a different place in the site:
+  Then later it extracts this item in a different place in the site:

   * *name*: Louis XIV Table
   * *price*: 1000.00